 E310 – Banned from children’s foods in the US because it is thought to cause blood disorder methemoglobinemia

 E172 – Banned in Germany

-E132 - Can cause skin sensitivity, a rash similar to nettle rash, itching, nausea, high blood pressure and breathing problems.
-One of the colours that the Hyperactive Children's Support Group recommends being eliminated from the diet of children.
-Banned in Norway.
+E132 – Can cause skin sensitivity, a rash similar to nettle rash, itching, nausea, high blood pressure and breathing problems.
+One of the colours that the Hyperactive Children’s Support Group recommends be eliminated from the diet of children.
+Also banned in Norway.

 E102 – TARTRAZINE – A trial on 76 children diagnosed as hyperactive, showed that tartrazine provoked abnormal behaviour patterns in 79% of them